 There are no two ways about… Older gasoline is liable to run poorly in an engine, or even fail to run it at all.
 Gasoline that is way past its “good” date can also potentially damage or destroy fuel system components, and leave harmful deposits.

 These are things you have to think about and risks you might have to take when your choice is old gas or no gas at all.
 It is easy to believe that you just have to pour it in and take your chances.

 Except you don’t.
-No matter if you are dealing with known-quantity gas that is simply a few months past its date or found gas of unknown vintage, there is a way to bring it back to life and make it usable.
+No matter if you’re dealing with known-quantity gas that is simply a few months past its date or found gas of unknown vintage, there is a way to bring it back to life and make it usable.

-This will stretch your supplies, and also hopefully prevent damage and unnecessary wear on the machine you are fueling with it.
-In this article we will tell you what to do.
+This will stretch your supplies, and also hopefully prevent damage and unnecessary wear on the machine you’re fueling with it.
+In this article, I’ll tell you what to do…

 Table of Contents